 After you apply for Social Security Disability (SSD), the Social Security Administration (SSA) may request that you participate in a consultative examination.
 This medical exam is essential to evaluating a claimant’s eligibility in cases in which the SSA believes they have insufficient evidence to make a decision.
 Understanding what to expect during a consultative examination is important to help you prepare for what is sometimes a confusing process.

 Disability Law Group is thoroughly experienced with all aspects of disability benefits, including consultative exams.
-We will walk you through your consultative examination, answer any questions you have, and advocate on your behalf.
+We will walk you through your consultative examination, answer any questions you have, and advocate on your behalf, contact us today!

 What Is The Consultative Examination?